 We establish in Section \ref{sec:asymptDPP_global} using Theorem \ref {th:general} the asymptotic properties of the estimate $\hat \theta_n$ where $e_n$ is given by \eqref{eq:ef} for a wide class of test functions $f$.
 In Section \ref{sec:asympt_sep}, we focus on a particular case of the DPP model, where the parameter $\theta=(\beta,\psi)$ can be separated into a parameter $\beta$ only appearing in the intensity function and a parameter $\psi$ only appearing in the pair correlation function.
-Following \cite{waagepetersen:guan:09}, it is natural to consider a two-step estimation procedure where in a first step $\beta$ is estimated by a Poisson likelihood score estimating function, and in a second step the remaining parameter $\psi$ is estimated by a second order estimating function as in \eqref{eq:ef}, where $\beta$ is replaced by $\hat\beta_n$ obtained in the first step.
-The asymptotic properties of this two-step procedure again follow as a special case of Theorem~\ref{th:general}.
+Following \cite{waagepetersen:guan:09}, it is natural to consider a two-step estimation procedure where in a first step $\beta$ is estimated by a Poisson likelihood score estimating function, which provides a consistent estimate of the intensity \cite{schoenberg:05}, and in a second step the remaining parameter $\psi$ is estimated by a second order estimating function as in \eqref{eq:ef}, where $\beta$ is replaced by $\hat\beta_n$ obtained in the first step.
+The asymptotic properties of this two-step procedure again follow as a special case of Theorem \ref{th:general}.